 '''

-leaf upper-port {

-type inet:port-number;

-must ". >= ../lower-port" {
+"Upper boundary for port.
+If it exists,

+upper boundary must be higher than lower

+boundary.";

 description

-"Upper boundary must be higher than lower boundary.";

-description

-"Upper boundary for port.";

-description

-"Match on Layer 4 dst port range.";
+"Match on Layer 4 dst port range.
+When only

+lower-port is present, it represents a single

+port.
+When both lower-port and upper-port are

+specified, it implies a range inclusive of both

+values.";

 leaf protocol-field {

 type union {

 type uint8;

 type identityref {

 base protocol-type;

 description

 "Match on IPv4 protocol or IPv6 Next Header field.";

 description

 "Describes flow-matching criteria.";

 description

 "Flow definition based on criteria.";

 grouping site-service-basic {

 leaf svc-input-bandwidth {

-type uint32;
+type uint64;

 units bps;

+mandatory true;

 description

-"From the PE's perspective, the service input
+"From the customer site's perspective, the service

-bandwidth of the connection.";
+input bandwidth of the connection or download

+bandwidth from the SP to the site.";

 leaf svc-output-bandwidth {

-type uint32;
+type uint64;

 units bps;

+mandatory true;

 description

-"From the PE's perspective, the service output
+"From the customer site's perspective, the service

-bandwidth of the connection.";
+output bandwidth of the connection or upload

-}
+bandwidth from the site to the SP.";

+leaf svc-mtu {

+type uint16;

 '''

 '''

-leaf svc-mtu {

-type uint16;

 units bytes;

+mandatory true;

 description

 "MTU at service level.
 If the service is IP,

-it refers to the IP MTU.";
+it refers to the IP MTU.
+If CsC is enabled,

+the requested 'svc-mtu' leaf will refer to the

+MPLS MTU and not to the IP MTU.";

 description

 "Defines basic service parameters for a site.";

 grouping site-protection {

 container traffic-protection {

 if-feature fast-reroute;

 leaf enabled {

 type boolean;

 default false;

 description

 "Enables traffic protection of access link.";

 description

 "Fast Reroute service parameters for the site.";

 description

 "Defines protection service parameters for a site.";

-grouping site-service-mpls {
+grouping site-service-mpls

-container carrierscarrier {
+container carrierscarrier

 if-feature carrierscarrier;

 leaf signalling-type {

 type enumeration {

-enum "ldp" {
+enum ldp {

 description

 "Use LDP as the signalling protocol

-between the PE and the CE.";
+between the PE and the CE.
+In this case,

+an IGP routing protocol must also be activated.";

+}

-enum "bgp" {
+enum bgp {

 description

-"Use BGP (as per RFC 3107) as the signalling protocol
+"Use BGP (as per RFC 8277) as the signalling protocol

 between the PE and the CE.

 In this case, BGP must also be configured as

 the routing protocol.";

+}

+default bgp;

 description

 "MPLS signalling type.";

 '''